Software-Engineering-SDU-sikar16/Semester-Project-SE-Semester4-f22/TowerDefenseOSGi/readme.md

 - Now ya gucci to run

-## Tilføj nyt component-tutorial:
+## How to add a new a component:

-Copy pasta et component som virker (Map er en god en) Rename folders og filer
+- Copy pasta an existing component (enemy or map)
+- Rename folders and filer
-Rename pom.xml
+- Rename `pom.xml`
-Tilføj module til ydre pom
-Ændre Meta-inf.xml
+- Add the module name to projects `pom.xml`
+- Fix Meta-inf.xml files if needed
-tiløj service-components to core.xml
+- Add service-components to `core/src/main/resources/meta-inf/core.xml`